NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 AVAILABLE TASKS:

-  accounts      Prints the list of accounts check         Check whatever you need clean         Clears the cache and deletes all artifacts compile       Compiles the entire project, building all artifacts console       Opens a hardhat console flatten       Flattens and prints contracts and their dependencies help          Prints this message node          Starts a JSON-RPC server on top of Hardhat Network run           Runs a user-defined script after compiling the project test          Runs mocha tests
+  check                 Check whatever you need clean                 Clears the cache and deletes all artifacts compile               Compiles the entire project, building all artifacts console               Opens a hardhat console coverage              Generates a code coverage report for tests flatten               Flattens and prints contracts and their dependencies help                  Prints this message node                  Starts a JSON-RPC server on top of Hardhat Network run                   Runs a user-defined script after compiling the project test                  Runs mocha tests typechain             Generate Typechain typings for compiled contracts verify                Verifies contract on Etherscan

 To get help for a specific task run: npx hardhat help [task]
 ```